peytoncordero/DRI25/html-css.md

 Another way to build more complex design and functionality into your websites is by using a Content Management System (CMS), which refers to a suite of tools that facilitates easy website development and hosting on the internet.
 Most modern-day websites require functionalities that strains the limits of HTML and CSS.
 Content Management Systems allow users without any familiarity with advanced web-design languages and concepts to quickly build websites that are visually appealing and contain a variety of features.
 CMS platforms often provide a variety of tools that users can simply click, drag, and input content to create websites.
 No coding required!
 Popular content management systems in the digital humanities include [Omeka](https://www.omeka.net/), [Scalar](https://scalar.me/anvc/scalar/), [Libguides](https://www.springshare.com/libguides/), and [Wordpress](https://wordpress.org/).
 These CMS have robust documentation and an active user community, both of which can help solve issues in website development.
 The suggested readings and tutorials provided below link to more information on selecting and using a CMS.

 We may also want to use our newfound HTML and CSS skills to more carefully examine existing online content, through comparisons of timestamped website versions using the [Internet Archive Wayback Machine](https://web.archive.org/).
 We may also want to utilize our skills in more advance programming to conduct web scraping exercises, examining in the words of Michael L Black, [**The World Wide Web as a Complex Data Set**](https://www.euppublishing.com/doi/pdf/10.3366/ijhac.2016.0162).
+After completing the Python workshops on DHRIFT, we may want to incorporate our HTML skills into a web scraping script.

 ## Review your knowledge: 10 questions from the lessons